 • Mortgage payments

 On a 30% deposit, most properties will have a shortfall between the rental income and the outgoings for the first few years.
+Unless you can invest in a Dual Dwelling or an NDIS property.

 You can claim any shortfall and costs involved as well as depreciation of construction, depreciation of fixtures and fittings, inspections costs and half of the Acquisition fees.